 I absolutely love county fairs!
 Normally our “busyness” of the farm slows down in August, which is wonderful because county fairs in Minnesota are in full throttle.
 I look forward to this midwest tradition during the late summer season.
 Here are 10 reasons why you must attend the Martin County Fair!

-I know I am biased, but our county has one of the better county fairs in southern Minnesota.
-The dates of our fair are August 15-21, 2016.
+I know I am biased, but we do have one of the better county fairs in southern Minnesota.
+The dates of our fair are August 14-19, 2018

 Free parking but there is a gate admission:

 Personally, I purchase the advanced season pass for $25 because I go nearly every. single. day. . . and you will soon find out why I feel the season pass is the “bargain of the year.”

 So let’s get started with 10 reasons to attend the Martin County Fair!